NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 > Instructions of 32 bits in Figure 3.4 like `movl` set the upper 32 bits of the 64 bits in x86-64 to zero by default. `movl` and other 32-bit instructions could be used with operands of 64-bit value; they just ignore the upper 32 bits and set them to zero in the registers.
 Subsequently, we can use `movl` as an alternative instruction of `movzlq` .

+### 4. Processor Architecture

+#### 4.1 The Y86 Instruction Set Architecture

+**What is "fetch stage"?**

+In a pipeline processor, the execution of an instruction is divided into several stages, which includes fetching, decoding, executing, memory access and writing back results.

+"Fetch stage" is the first stage of this pipeline, during which the processor retrieves (or fetch) the next instruction to be executed from memory.
+The address of this instruction is typically stored in Program Counter (namely PC).